Expand your business into India — without an entity

 New Horizons’ India PEO solutions including a benefits management service source which will source the most competitive benefits for your employees.

 Benefits and compensation restrictions

-With New Horizons’ India PEO, businesses can begin operating in India in as little as 48 hours.
-New Horizons acts as your employees’ India Employer of Record, which means there’s no need to establish a subsidiary in India.
+With New Horizons’ India PEO and Employer or Record solution, businesses can begin operating in India in as little as 48 hours.
+New Horizons acts as the legal employer of your workforce in India, meaning there is no need to establish a subsidiary there for the purposes of employing staff.
 And as the only global PEO with an in-house recruitment team, we can help you source, hire, and onboard top local and international talent.